larkintuckerllc/k8s-cka-tutorial/16-understand-services/README.md

 **Addendum**: There is an imperative CLI way to create a service that I did not address, e.g., the following will create that YAML for the service.

+**Addendum**: In the video, I make the statement that the */etc/resolv.conf* was provided by the container image.
+It is not, the Pod itself updates this file as we will see in a later video.

 ```plaintext
 kubectl expose deployment/example-dev --dry-run -o yaml
 ```